ayyanulhaq997-cmd/ProposalForge/OAUTH_SETUP_GUIDE.md

 ## What's Currently Happening

-Your booking app has Google and Facebook login buttons on the login page.
+Your booking Website has Google and Facebook login buttons on the login page.
 When users click them:

 **Right Now:** They see an error message saying "Not Configured" because the OAuth credentials haven't been set up yet.